HadesButGithub/not-a-piracy-guide/README.md

 ## VPNs
 I'll preface this by saying that you should *never, ever* use a free VPN while torrenting. ***EVER.*** They will not protect you in any way.
 You must have a reputable, paid VPN (with one exception).
 Ideally, something from this list.
 Also, VPNs are recommended wherever possible, even if a site is in the "No VPN Required".

+All VPNs fall under None for commitment, and setup usually falls under Instant (as in noodles).

 ### Paid (***highly recommended***)
+All of these fall under the Subscription tier.

 * **[Mullvad VPN](https://mullvad.net/en/)** ⭐ - Mullvad is a VPN service that helps keep your online activity, identity, and location private.
 Doesn't require *any* personal information to sign-up (no email, phone, or username), and you can use crypto, cheques, and even cash to remain as anonymous as possible, along with more standard payment methods. (€5/month, billed monthly)
 * **[Windscribe VPN](https://windscribe.com)** - Windscribe helps you mask your physical location, circumvent censorship, and block ads and trackers on websites you use every day.
 I would suggest using [Build a Plan](https://windscribe.com/upgrade) to get unlimited bandwidth and your countries pro servers for $2USD a month (billed monthly). ($9USD/month billed monthly for Pro, with discounts available for paying in yearly plans)
 * **[ProtonVPN](https://protonvpn.com/)** - High-speed Swiss VPN that safeguards your privacy. ***Free plan does not support torrenting.*** ($10USD/month billed monthly, with discounts available for paying in 1 or 2 year plans)